enrike/slicer/readme.txt

 You should have received a copy of the GNU General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-to do:
-- clean soundpool menu entry
-- CTRL+Z+ARROW to get random short movement within one axis
-- option to update loops only on mouse up from handlers (atm happens while drag)